OP-TEE/optee_os/documentation/secure_storage.md

 ## Future Work

-- **TEE file renaming attack detection**

-OP-TEE creates a specific folder under the TA's folder for each TEE file in Linux file system and use the filename of the TEE file as the folder's name.
-If an attacker directly rename the name of a TEE file folder, the renamed TEE file is still a valid TEE file in OP-TEE.

-A solution to detect the attack is using TEE filename as AAD when calculating the tag of meta file.

 - **Rollback attack detection**

-An attacker can backup each version of a TEE file directly from Linux file system and can replace the TEE file by an old version one sooner or later.
+An attacker can backup the whole `/data/tee` folder and restore it at later time.

-The basic idea of detecting rollback attack is to add write counter both in meta file and another storage which has anti-rollback capability such as eMMC RPMB partition.
+The basic idea of detecting rollback attack is to store information representing the state of `/data/tee/dirf.db` into another storage which has anti-rollback capability such as the eMMC RPMB partition.

 ## Reference